Trustroots/trustroots-expo-mobile/README.md

 Note that emulator cannot process push notifications.

-Type `expo ios` or `expo android` to open the application in emulators.
+Type `expo start --ios` or `expo start --android` to open the application in emulators.

 ## Running local development version of the site inside the app